 Travel facilities not availed of during 1 calendar year may not be carried forward to the following year.

-Travellers are permitted to export up to R5 000 in South African Reserve Bank notes.
+Travellers proceeding on visits outside the CMA are permitted to export up to R5 000 per person in South African Reserve Bank notes.
 This is not regarded as being part of the travel allowance.

 Business Travel Facilities